 But adding a password is only half the battle to keep your home network secure.
 When your router broadcasts your home Wi-Fi SSID, it invites attention from hackers with nothing but time to crack into your home network and listen in on your Internet activity.

-Sound scary?
-It should!
 To reduce this online security threat, go into your Wi-Fi router settings to stop broadcasting the WiFi SSID and make it invisible.
-This way, should you live next to some sophisticated hackers in your neighborhood, they’ll shift their attention to easier targets.
+It’s not a foolproof way to stop hackers, but you will no longer be the “low-hanging fruit” most hackers give their attention to.